danielemateria/danielemateria/README.md

 - 👋 Hello, here's @danielemateria!
 - 👀 I’m interested in software engineering and computer science,
-- 🌱 I’m a Computer Science student at the DMI, University of Catania,
+- 🌱 I’m a Computer Science student at the Department of Computer Science and Mathematics, University of Catania,
 - 📫 Check my profile to contact me!

 <!---